anvilco/node-anvil/README.md

 ##### fillPDF(pdfTemplateID, payload[, options])

-Fills a PDF with your JSON data.
+Fills a PDF template with your JSON data.

 First, you will need to have [uploaded a PDF to Anvil](https://useanvil.com/docs/api/fill-pdf#creating-a-pdf-template).
 You can find the PDF template's id on the `API Info` tab of your PDF template's page: